Role-playing video game: Video game consoles

 The earliest RPG on a console was Dragonstomper on the Atari 2600 in 1982.
-Another early RPG on a console was Bokosuka Wars, originally released for the Sharp X1 computer in 1983 and later ported to the MSX in 1984, the NES in 1985 and the Sharp X68000 as New Bokosuka Wars.
+Another early RPG on a console was Bokosuka Wars, originally released for the Sharp X1 computer in 1983 and later ported to the MSX in 1984, the Nintendo Entertainment System in 1985 and the X68000 as New Bokosuka Wars.
 The game laid the foundations for the tactical role-playing game genre, or "simulation RPG" genre as it is known in Japan.
 It was also an early example of a real-time, action role-playing game.
 In 1986, Chunsoft created the NES title Dragon Quest (called Dragon Warrior in North America until the eighth game), which drew inspiration from computer RPGs Ultima and Wizardry and is regarded as the template for future Japanese role-playing video games released since then.

 In 1987, the genre came into its own with the release of several highly influential console RPGs distinguishing themselves from computer RPGs, including the genre-defining Phantasy Star, released for the Master System.
 Shigeru Miyamoto's Zelda II: The Adventure of Link for the Famicom Disk System was one of the earliest action role-playing games, combining the action-adventure game framework of its predecessor The Legend of Zelda with the statistical elements of turn-based RPGs.
 Most RPGs at this time were turn-based.
 Faxanadu was another early action RPG for the NES, released as a side-story to the computer action RPG Dragon Slayer II: Xanadu.
 Square's Final Fantasy for the NES introduced side-view battles, with the player characters on the right and the enemies on the left, which soon became the norm for numerous console RPGs.
 In 1988, Dragon Warrior III introduced a character progression system allowing the player to change the party's character classes during the course of the game.
 Another "major innovation was the introduction of day/night cycles; certain items, characters, and quests are only accessible at certain times of day."
 In 1989, Phantasy Star II for the Genesis established many conventions of the genre, including an epic, dramatic, character-driven storyline dealing with serious themes and subject matter.